simulation-tree/transforms/README.md

 * [Simulation](https://github.com/game-simulations/simulation)

 ### Behaviour
-1. All behaviour occurs when the `TransformUpdate` event is invoked
+1. All systems perform when the `TransformUpdate` event is invoked
-2. Entities with an `IsTransform` component will also have a `LocalToWorld` component built, using data on the entity from these components:
+2. Entities with an `IsTransform` component will have a `LocalToWorld` component built using data from these components (relative to the parent entity):
 * `Position`
 * `Rotation`
-* `EulerAngles`
 * `Scale`

-3. When an entity has both a `Rotation` and a `EulerAngles` component, the rotation will always be preferred.
+3. When a transform entity has an `EulerAngles` component, a `Rotation` component will be updated before transform calculation occurs

 ### Example
 ```cs